flix/book/src/parallelism.md

 This allows us to write both concurrent and parallel programs.
 The downside is that we must manually coordinate communication between threads using channels.
-If we are only interested in parallelism (and not in general concurrency), a more light-weight approach is to use the `par` expression.
+If want parallelism, but not concurrency, a more light-weight approach is to use the `par` expression.

 The `par` expression: